moheladwy/TodoDeployment/README.md

     - Save the pipeline configuration.
     - Run the pipeline and it will build the Todo API Image and push it to the Docker Hub.
 ```
+7. Change the docker image name in the `todo-compose.yml` file to your Docker Hub repository.

 8. After the pipeline is finished, run the following command to start the Todo API application `docker-compose -f todo-compose.yml up -d`.

 9. After the pipeline is finished, watchtower will update the Todo API container with the new image after it is pushed to the Docker Hub.